robotika/robotour/rules/rules.md

 danger.
 The minimum size of the switch is defined by an inscribed circle with diameter of 2cm.
 The team must show that it is easy to manipulate with the robot - two people must be able to carry it several tens of meters.
-There is also minimal size - robot has to carry full 5l beer barrel.
+There is also minimal size - robot has to carry full 5l beer barrel (there is an exception related to automatic loading and unloading, see below).

 Leaving the road

 The robots are expected to stay “on the road” which means to stay on the paved passage ways.
 If any robot leaves the road, the trial ends.
 The team has to take care of their robot and remove it immediately.

+Obstacles

-Obstacles There could be obstacles on the road.
+There could be
+obstacles on the road.
 Besides natural obstacles like benches there could be also artificial obstacles.
 A typical (artificial) obstacle is for example a figurant, a banana paper box or other robot.
 Robots may not touch an obstacle.